bottlenoselabs/c2cs/README.md

 |:x:|Implicit types.<sup>7</sup>|
 |:x:|`va_list`.<sup>8</sup>|

 <sup>1</sup>: `dlsym` on Unix and `GetProcAddress` on Windows allow getting the address of a variable exported for shared libraries (`.dll`/`.dylib`/`.so`).
 However, there is no way to do the same for static libraries after they are linked.
 There is also no alternative for `DllImport` in C# for variables.
 The recommended way to expose variable externs to C# from C is to instead create "getter" and/or "setter" function externs.
-Statically linking a library is something that is necessary for some platforms such as iOS and Xbox.
 Thus, variable externs are not supported for simplicity.

 <sup>2</sup>: For structs (and unions within structs), distinguishing between public/private fields is not possible automatically.
 If the record is transtive to a function extern then it will be transpiled as if all the fields were public.
 In some cases this may not be appropriate to which there is the following options.
 Either, (1) use proper information hiding with C headers so the private fields are not in transtive property to a public function extern, or (2) use pointers to access the struct and manually specify the struct as an opaque type for input to `C2CS`.
 Option 2 is the approach taken for generating bindings for https://github.com/libuv/libuv because `libuv` makes use of mixing public/private struct fields and struct inheritance.